-Spike Island is more than just a building; we’re a public space where people can discover and connect with art, feel inspired, and learn something new and unexpected.
-In our gallery spaces we celebrate the best of international contemporary art, while supporting artists to create innovative work at every stage of their career.
+Spike Island is more than just a building; we’re a public space where people can discover and connect with art, feel inspired, and learn something new or unexpected.

 Every year, Spike Island brings artists from all over the world to our museum-sized gallery spaces.
 We champion new and exciting work that we believe in, and support artists at all stages of their careers.